Lab-Brat/labbrat.net/content/blog/gsoc2023/gentoo_update_intro.md

 This project addresses both issues:
 1. complicated update process
 2. potential security issues caused by the lack of regular upgrades

+### Functionality
+Here are some of the things that gentoo_update will be able to:
+* By default install only security updates from Gentoo Linux Security Advisory.
+* Optionally run a full system upgrade (`@world`) with different parameters.
+* Detect and handle update errors.
+* Schedule updates.
+* Generate a post-update report and send it via email and/or IRC chat.
+* Send push notifications to a **mobile app**.

+The program comprises three core components: the updater, the parser, and the notification sender.
+The updater is a Bash script that executes emerge to update the system and generates detailed logs for each action performed.
+Upon successful completion of the updater, the parser reads the logs and compiles an update report.
+The notification sender then dispatches this report to users.